carsonpo/gpus/costs/fluidstack.md

 - Custom contracts for scale
 - Competitive vs hyperscalers

-## Best For

-- Large-scale LLM training
-- Foundation model development
-- Research institutions
-- AI-first companies
-- Cost-conscious teams

 ## Notes

+- Founded 2017, focused on AI/ML workloads
 - One of the most affordable H100 providers
 - Strong availability compared to hyperscalers
 - Ideal for 100+ GPU deployments
-- Focus on AI/ML specific needs